Animal Re-Identification on Microcontrollers: Experiment on Arduino

 For evaluation, we use the same gallery–query protocol described earlier: identities are split into a gallery set (reference images) and a query set (images to be identified).
 Gallery images are passed through the on-device model to extract embeddings, which are stored on the Arduino as a reference database.
 Each query image is then processed to obtain its embedding and matched to the gallery via nearest-neighbour retrieval on the device.
 To assess the impact of quantisation and deployment, we compare two settings on the same splits: \textit{Cluster}, the original FP32 model run on a compute cluster as an upper bound, and \textit{Arduino}, the quantised INT8 model running entirely on the Nano 33 BLE Sense, with both inference and matching on the MCU.

 The results in ~\autoref{tab:cluster_arduino} show how much recognition performance is preserved when moving from the floating-point cluster model to the heavily compressed, integer-only MCU model.
 The cluster model provides the reference performance in FP32.
-When deployed on the Arduino, the quantised model is compressed from {1.79 MB} to only {84 KB}, yet it is able to retain most of the Animal Re-ID capability.
+When deployed on the Arduino, the quantised model is compressed from {1.97 MB} to only {84 KB}, yet it is able to retain most of the Animal Re-ID capability.
 The mAP decreases moderately (50.1 to 45.6), indicating a small loss in ranking quality, which is consistent with the small numerical changes introduced when compressing the model to 8-bit integers.
 However, the Top-1 accuracy remains identical at 61.1, showing that the top prediction is correct at the same rate in both settings, and the Top-5 and Top-10 accuracies fluctuate only slightly while staying within a high-performance range.
+Since prior Animal Re-ID studies have mainly evaluated server- or GPU-side inference, there is no established MCU-specific accuracy target for this setting.
+Therefore, our deployment goal is to preserve the cluster-side retrieval performance as much as possible under the Arduino memory and integer-only inference constraints.
 These results indicate that the proposed quantisation and deployment pipeline can reduce the model size by more than an order of magnitude while preserving comparable Animal Re-ID performance.